josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🌳_the_lads_are_not_pro_countryside.md

 ---

-## 🧩 How “pro-countryside” is redefined
+## 🧩 How “Pro-Countryside” Is Redefined
 In practice, the label is used to signal opposition to:

 - environmental regulation